Pearson agrees $75 million settlement in U.S. e-books case

 SAN FRANCISCO Zander Dejah, 25, pays $1,900 a month rent to live in a downtown San Francisco house with at least 40 other people, many of whom sleep in bunk beds.

-LONDON/NEW YORK British publisher Pearson's Penguin unit said on Wednesday it would pay $75 million in damages plus costs to U.S. states and consumers as part of an agreement over alleged price-fixing in the e-book market.
+LONDON Pearson's Penguin said on Wednesday it would pay $75 million (49.5 million pounds) in damages plus costs and fees as part of an agreement with the United States over alleged price-fixing in the e-book market.

-The latest deal resolves claims by the attorneys general of 33 states, as well as with consumers who had filed a class-action lawsuit against the British publisher.
-The settlement is subject to approval by U.S. District Judge Denise Cote in New York.

-"This proposed settlement is a powerful demonstration of what is possible when federal, state and private class antitrust enforcement lawyers work together," said Steve Berman, a lawyer for the plaintiffs at Hagens Berman Sobol Shapiro.

-The Justice Department last year accused Apple and five publishers of colluding on prices as part of an effort to fight online retailer Amazon.com Inc's dominance of the e-book market.
-Apple has not settled and is scheduled to face the U.S. Justice Department in a trial which is scheduled to start on June 3.
+The Justice Department last year accused Apple and five publishers of illegally colluding on prices as part of an effort to fight online retailer Amazon.com Inc's dominance of the e-book market.

 Penguin said it had also committed to the state attorneys to abide by the terms agreed in the settlement with the Department of Justice.

-Pearson has previously said that it did not believe it had done anything wrong with its e-book pricing but had agreed to settle so that it could move ahead with the merger of Penguin with Random House, which it announced last October.
+Pearson has previously said that it did not believe it had done anything wrong with its e-book pricing, but that it had agreed to settle so that it could move ahead with the merger of Penguin with Random House, which it announced last October.

-The case is In Re: Electronic Books Antitrust Litigation, U.S. District Court, Southern District of New York, No. 11-02293.

 SAN FRANCISCO Zander Dejah, 25, pays $1,900 a month rent to live in a downtown San Francisco house with at least 40 other people, many of whom sleep in bunk beds.